'Mortified': Kamahl Santamaria apologises, more accusations about to surface

 He was accused of sending multiple women inappropriate messages in his previous role at Al Jazeera, and at least one female colleague complained about inappropriate behaviour from him at TVNZ.

-In a fulsome statement published on his website, Santamaria apologises for his behaviour - saying what he believed to be "a bit of banter" and flirtatious behaviour was not appropriate.
+In a lengthy statement published on his website, Santamaria apologises for his behaviour - saying what he believed to be "a bit of banter" and flirtatious behaviour was not appropriate.

 Read More